ibm-cloud-docs/vmwaresolutions/archiref/solution/design_commonservice.md

 For cross-instance redundancy, when the first secondary {{site.data.keyword.vcf-auto}} instance is added to an existing primary or stand-alone {{site.data.keyword.vcf-auto}} instance, that primary instance AD DNS server IP address is used in the secondary {{site.data.keyword.vcf-auto}} instance and in any subsequent secondary instance “secondary DNS” entry for all components that require a DNS server entry.

-For example, ESXi, vCenter, and NSX Manager, and also add-on components, such as, HCX, Zerto, and Veeam.
+For example, ESXi, vCenter, and NSX Manager, and also add-on components, such as, HCX, {{site.data.keyword.hpe-zerto}}, and Veeam.
 The primary site secondary DNS entry is then changed to the AD/DNS IP address of the first secondary {{site.data.keyword.vcf-auto}} instance.

 ## NTP services
 {: #design_commonservice-ntp}